-Tuolumne volunteers staff an information booth outside of Tuolumne Visitor Center, act as the docent for the historic Parsons Lodge, and set up a portable contact station (with a spotting scope) at Olmstead Point.
+Tuolumne volunteers staff an information booth outside of Tuolumne Visitor Center, act as the docent for the historic Parsons Lodge, and set up a portable contact station (with a spotting scope) at Olmsted Point.
 Because Tuolumne is a popular hiking location, knowledge and experience with the area's trails are important qualifications for these volunteers.
-Volunteers will need to hike a little over a mile round trip across Tuolumne Meadows to work in Parsons Lodge and will to drive their personal vehicle to Olmstead Point.
-They have their own campsites in Tuolumne Meadows Campground, where the terrain is more woodsy and the atmosphere peaceful.
-They hike or drive for local transportation.
+Volunteers will need to hike a little over a mile round trip across Tuolumne Meadows to work in Parsons Lodge and will to drive their personal vehicle to Olmsted Point.
+Implementation of the Tuolumne River Plan has begun and includes numerous construction projects in the area, including renovating the TM Campground.
+Since that campground will be closed in 2022 and 2023, alternate plans are in the works to provide volunteers a safe place to camp and provide visitor information.
+Tuolumne volunteers should apply as normal but be prepared to find out about logistics closer to the 2022 summer season.
 There is a 50% discount at the Tuolumne Meadows Grill.